 To illustrate, let’s say your payment is due on December 25th.
 Your payment has always been made on the 25th.
-In fact, your November 25th payment was received by the Trustee and posted in November.
+In fact, your November 25th payment was received by the Trustee and posted in November as it was since your first payment.
 However, your December 25th payment was not posted until January 2nd.
 Oops, you now have a 30-day late payment.

 The Payment Was Sent the Same Day as Always

 We understand.
-However, the system does not understand accidental, postal or electronic delays.
+However, the underwriting guidelines do not understand accidental, postal or electronic delays.
 Indeed, the system can be harsh.
-Being armed with the knowledge allows you to plan for the unexpected.
+Being armed with this knowledge allows you to plan for the unexpected.